learn-co-curriculum/foursquare-wrapper/README.md

-## Foursquare API Wrapper
+## Foursquare Wrapper

-This is a Ruby libray that wraps the Foursquare API.
-This gem depends on a gem called HTTParty, which makes HTTP requests to the Foursquare server.
+This is a Ruby libray that wraps the Foursquare API, aka we get to write Ruby code to get Foursquare data!

 ###Installation
 1. If you haven't already, please create a new directory on your Desktop called `foursquare`.
 You can create this by typing `mkdir foursquare`.